sambgordon/Bubbles.js/README.md

 # ResponsiveBubbles-2
-This is a cool app that generates bubbles.
+This is a cool app that generates bubbles which respond to mouse movement.
 I used Pete R.'s Let it Snow plugin as a sort of framework.

 velX is used to define a "wind power" effect, while velY is used to define a "falling down" or gravity effect.